You may not give them much thought, but those sensors at the bottom of your garage door impact how your garage door opener works.

-How Do Garage Door Opener Sensors Work?
+How Do Garage Door Sensors Work?

 Garage door opener sensors are also called photoelectric safety sensors.
-They ensure that your garage door stops closing or opening when it recognizes that there’s something in it’s way.
+They ensure that your garage door stops closing or opening when it recognizes that there’s something in its way.

-So don’t look for any red laser lines like you see in the movies – they won’t be there.
+So don’t look for red laser lines like in the movies – they won’t be there.

 Types of Garage Door Opener Sensors

-While they basically all do the same thing, it helps to understand their differences so you can pick the right one for your garage.
+While they basically all do the same thing, understanding their differences helps you pick the right one for your garage.

 Through-beam Safety Sensors

 These are the most common garage door opener sensors you’ll find.
 They work thanks to two devices located oppositely from each other.
-The first unit (emitter) creates the light beam which is then received by the second unit (receiver).
+The first unit (emitter) creates the light beam, which is then received by the second unit (receiver).